 It is important to follow the worker health and safety recommendations of the manufacturer.

 Conventional UV-curable adhesives (UV Cure acrylates) are solvent-free, 100% solid materials are easy to incorporate into almost any workplace.
 Other types of UV-curable adhesives such as UV Cure Cyanoacrylates (Superglue) or UV Cure Epoxy may have special storage and handling requirements.

 To put the safety of these adhesives into perspective, it helps to know that a bright sunny day is about 3mW/cm² of UV light in the 320-380 nm wavelength.
-If your UV lamp is 30mW/cm², you will get sun burnt 10 times faster.
-If your lamp is an industrial lamp with about 3000mW/cm² you will get sun burnt 1000 times faster.
+If your UV lamp is 30mW/cm², you sun burn 10 times faster.
+If your lamp is an industrial lamp with about 3000mW/cm² you will sun burn 1000 times faster.

-High energy lamps should be positioned over a conveyor, and the conveyor should be shielded.
+Position high energy lamps over a conveyor, and shield it.
 Use a radiometer to test the surrounding area for stray UV light to ensure worker safety.
-For curious workers, safety shutters are often installed so if the shutter is opened; the lamp automatically shuts down.
+For curious workers, safety shutters are often installed, so if the shutter opens, the lamp automatically shuts down.

 UV light does not bounce or reflect well.
 However, workers should still be shielded from light in their line of vision.
 Even if the radiometer shows the light is all in the visible range, not in the UV range, dark, UV blocking glasses are recommended as it is uncomfortable to look at a light bulb.